Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 	});
 	````

-1. Run one of the following command files from the **server** subfolder of the project that you modified when you completed Exercise 1.
+1. Run one of the following command files from the **server** subfolder of the project that you modified when you completed [Exercise 1](#Exercise1).
 This starts a web server on your local computer to host the app.
+If the command file is already opened, close it before executing the command again.
 	- On Windows: **launch-windows**
 	- On Mac OS X: **launch-mac.command**
 	- On Linux: **launch-linux.sh**